 What is Antimalware Service Executable

 Windows 10 and Windows Defender, now integrated within the core of OS, and primed as Windows Defender Antivirus System, has come a long way.
 Like many other programs that need to run continuously in the background, WDAS also runs in the background with the name of Antimalware Service Executable (MsMpEng.exe).

 If for some reason, you have seen it listed in the Task Manager consuming memory, and CPU more than ever, don’t be worried.
 Many a time the antivirus program needs to run the background with scheduled scanning, checking files for malware, runtime software installation, and continuously monitor files for changes.

-The best way to cross check is right click on the program name, when in Task Manager, and open its file location.
+The best way to cross-check is to right-click on the program name, when in Task Manager, and open its file location.
 You will notice that its available under C:\ProgramData\Microsoft\Windows Defender\Platform\4.16.17656.18052-0.
-You can also invoke the Defender program manually to perform scan, and this will increase the CPU and Memory usage.
+You can also invoke the Defender program manually to perform the scan, and this will increase the CPU and Memory usage.

 Antimalware Service Executable shows high CPU/Memory usage

 If you are wondering about this, it’s not entirely true.
 I have seen this program sitting in the background, and doing nothing.
 At times, I have seen it consuming 30% CPU usage.
 If you have seen it taking high CPU portion, the chances are that it is scanning your files in the background.
 This is to make sure of a potential virus or malware.

 You will notice these types of surge happens at certain events.
 When your PC boots, software installation is in progress, when you download the file from the internet or check your emails in Outlook with attachments.